Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline: Benchmark

 \subsection{Datasets}

-We have collected and processed two real-world lane-level traffic datasets, including data from the well-known public Performance Measurement System (PeMS\footnote{https://pems.dot.ca.gov/ }) for Los Angeles' Santa Ana Freeway and urban expressway data from sensors on the HuaNan City Expressway in Guangzhou, China.
-Based on these real datasets, we generated three datasets: the PeMS dataset (with 5 lanes) and the HuaNan dataset (with 4 lanes) representing regular lane datasets, while the PeMSF dataset includes entrance lanes, meaning some road segments contain a sixth lane, representing an irregular lane count dataset. \textbf{Figure \ref{fig:sensors}} displays the sensor locations in both data sources and the segments containing entrance lanes.
+We have collected and processed real-world lane-level traffic data from two representative sources: the public Performance Measurement System (PeMS\footnote{https://pems.dot.ca.gov/}) for the Santa Ana Freeway in Los Angeles, and sensor data from the HuaNan Expressway in Guangzhou, China.
+Based on these two sources, we constructed three distinct datasets to support our benchmark experiments.
+The PeMS dataset features a regular 5-lane configuration.
+The HuaNan dataset captures a typical 4-lane expressway in an urban environment.
+In contrast, the PeMSF dataset is an extended variant of PeMS that includes freeway segments with entrance ramps, where some road segments contain a sixth lane, representing irregular lane configurations.

+This triplet of datasets is deliberately designed to encompass both regular and irregular lane conditions, enabling comprehensive evaluation of lane-level traffic prediction models. \textbf{Figure \ref{fig:sensors}} displays the sensor locations across both sources, along with examples of segments containing entrance lanes.

-Evaluating the model on these two types of real datasets, we aim to assess its effectiveness, accuracy, and versatility in predicting lane-level traffic under various conditions and complexities.
-This comprehensive approach ensures that the model can be tested not only in controlled or limited scenarios but also in a broader range of real-world traffic situations.
+Evaluating the model on these datasets allows us to assess its effectiveness, accuracy, and generalizability across varying lane structures and real-world complexities.
+This ensures that the benchmark is not confined to simplified or idealized road scenarios, but rather reflects a wide spectrum of practical traffic conditions.